DanCanetti/DanCanetti/README.md

 I'm currently a front-end developer for Nouveau HD Beauty Group, a permanent makeup training company.
 You can find me at [danielcanetti.com](https://danielcanetti.com).

-Reach out to work with me at [canetti.codes](https://canetti.codes).

 ---

 #### Technologies